Work in compressed air: Saturation hyperbaric work

 When the pressure of the workplace is relatively high, decompression at the end of a shift can take an uneconomically long time and exposes the worker to daily risk.
 In these cases it may be both economically preferable and reduce the overall risk to the workers to resort to saturation exposures, in which the workers remain under pressure for a tour of duty which may be for several days or weeks, and are decompressed conservatively just once at the end.
 In this scenario hyperbaric living quarters and the staff to operate them are needed, but full shifts can be worked.
 Transportation under pressure in a hyperbaric shuttle vehicle will usually be necessary to transfer workers between the accommodation and the workplace.

 Health and safety

 Compressed air work is generally considered a potentially hazardous occupational environment, and may be regulated accordingly.
 In some jurisdictions legislation mag be specific to compressed air work, while in others it may be combined with diving regulations.

 Medical aspects

 Legislation may require medical screening for candidate compressed air workers, similar to that for diving, and medical surveillance may be required for compressed air workers during and after exposure.
-Short term health risks include decompression sickness, barotraumas of compression and decompression, and long term risks include dysbaric osteonecrosis.
+Short-term health risks include decompression sickness, barotraumas of compression and decompression, and long term risks include dysbaric osteonecrosis.

 Management of decompression sickness

-The risk of decompression sickness cannot be entirely eliminated within reasonably practicable procedures, and the contractor is generally obliged to provide emergency recompression facilities on site so that any cases or suspected cases of decompression sickness can be expeditiously treated.
+The risk of decompression sickness cannot be eliminated within reasonably practicable procedures, and the contractor is generally obliged to provide emergency recompression facilities on site so that any cases or suspected cases of decompression sickness can be expeditiously treated.